By: Gene Walden, Senior Finance Editor August 27, 2019

 If you recently accepted a job with a new company, you may be leaving something important behind – your 401(k) retirement plan.

-Even if you’re in no rush to close out your 401(k) account at your former employer, keeping it there may not be an option – particularly if you have $1,000 or less in your 401(k).
+Even if you’re in no rush to close out your 401(k) account at your former employer, keeping it there may not be an option, particularly if it has $1,000 or less.

-But even if you’re allowed to leave your money in your old plan, you should weigh the options before making a decision.
-You may find it easier to let your money ride in your former employer’s plan, rather than moving your funds over to your new employer’s 401(k) or an IRA.
+If you’re allowed to leave your money in your former employer’s plan, you may find it easier to do so.
 You might also find that you like the investment options in your old plan better than the choices in your new employer’s plan.

 If you go through a series of career changes, over time you may find yourself enrolled in multiple 401(k) plans.
 It may become cumbersome keeping track of all the accounts and managing your asset allocation across several different portfolios.

-There are fees associated with 401(k) plans, as well as IRAs, that may include sales loads, commissions, fund expenses, advisory fees, plan administration, and customer service.
+Those fees may include sales loads, commissions, fund expenses, advisory fees, plan administration, and customer service.

-In some cases the employer pays some or all of those expenses for their employees – but not always for ex-employees.
-So the more 401(k) plans you have from previous jobs, the more fees you may be paying.
-You may be able to minimize the fees by consolidating your accounts.
+In some cases, the employer pays some or all of those expenses for their employees – but not always for ex-employees.
+The more 401(k) plans you have from previous jobs, the more fees you may be paying.
+You may be able to minimize those fees by consolidating your accounts.
 (See: FINRA Rollovers to Individual Retirement Accounts)

-Most 401(k) plans have a limited array of mutual funds or similar investment options from which to choose.
+Most 401(k) plans offer a limited array of mutual funds or similar investment options.
 You may find that you have more choices – and possibly better service options – in a different type of qualified plan.
-In many cases, the choices are far greater in an IRA than in the typical 401(k) accounts.
-While most employer plans have a limited number of funds from which to choose, many IRA plans allow you to invest in a much broader range of funds and, in many cases, a wide universe of stocks, bonds and other investments.
+Many IRA plans allow you to invest in a much broader range of funds and, in many cases, a wide universe of stocks, bonds, and other investments.

-According to the Financial Industry Regulatory Authority (FINRA), “each choice offers advantages and disadvantages, depending on desired investment options and services, fees and expenses, withdrawal options, required minimum distributions, tax treatment, and the investor’s unique financial needs and retirement plans.
-The complexity of these choices may lead an investor to seek assistance from a financial adviser, including a broker-dealer.”
+If you choose to move your money out of your former retirement plan, you have three primary options that each offer several advantages and disadvantages.
+The Financial Industry Regulatory Authority (FINRA) suggests that you take a variety of factors into consideration before making your decision, including your “desired investment options and services, fees and expenses, withdrawal options, required minimum distributions, tax treatment, and the investor’s unique financial needs and retirement plans.
+The complexity of these choices may lead an investor to seek assistance from a financial adviser, including a broker-dealer."

 Cash it out

-If you cash out your 401(k), you would typically be required to pay taxes on the withdrawal at your ordinary income tax rate and if you are under age 59 ½ , you would normally be assessed a 10% penalty fee for early withdrawal unless an exception applies.
-Due to the potential for these taxes, your employer is required to withhold 20% of your distribution towards the federal income tax you may owe.
+If you cash out your 401(k), you would typically be required to pay taxes on the withdrawal at your ordinary income tax rate.
+If you are under age 59½, you would normally be assessed a 10% penalty fee for early withdrawal unless an exception applies.
+Your soon-to-be-former employer is required to withhold 20% of your distribution towards the federal income tax you may owe.